 - We involve Procurement and Legal to lock down the contracts

-And then, we get on with actually doing something.
+Then, and only then, we get on with actually doing something.

-If (when) our plans don’t match reality, we work hard trying to get reality to match the plan.
+We work hard trying to get reality to match the plan.

 It does not have to be this way

 Place a small bet.
-Learn something so your next bet is more-informed.

-Small bets – Small steps – Small spends – Small risks.
+Small bets.
+Small steps.
+Small spends.
+Small risks.